-Note that the confirm-initiate addresses are in reverse order so that an initiate followed by a confirm cannot be executed by a single write command.
-Both bits must be set to 0 before starting the initiate-confirm sequence.
+Note that the confirm-initiate addresses are in reverse order so that an 'initiate' followed by a 'confirm' cannot be executed by a single write command.
+Both bits must be set to zero before starting the initiate-confirm sequence.

-If an Abort command is set to 1, an initiate-confirm sequence shall be ignored.
+If an Abort command is set to one, an initiate-confirm sequence shall be ignored.